anderslanglands/alShaders2/README.md

 ### Building from source

 This project uses CMake >= 2.8 to build.
-It has been tested on Mac OS X >=10.7, Windows 7 with MSVC++2015 and Centos6.5 with gcc4.2.1.
+It has been tested on Mac OS X >=10.7, Windows 7 with MSVC++2015 and Centos6 with gcc4.4.
 On Windows, cmake-gui is recommended.

 #### Set ARNOLD_ROOT and (optionally) install directories

-In order to set it up to build in your environment you need to tell CMake where Arnold is installed.
+In order to set it up to build in your environment you need to tell CMake where Arnold API is installed.
 Specify ARNOLD_ROOT in one of the following ways:
-1. Set ARNOLD_ROOT in your environment before running CMake
+* Set ARNOLD_ROOT in your environment before running CMake
-2. Pass ARNOLD_ROOT to cmake directly as in:
+* Pass ARNOLD_ROOT to cmake directly as in:
-> cmake -DARNOLD_ROOT=<path> ..
+  * `> cmake -DARNOLD_ROOT=<path> ..`
-3. Create a local.cmake file and set it in there
+* Create a local.cmake file and set it in there
+* On Windows, set in cmake-gui (see below)

 By default, the shaders will be installed to build/dist.
 From there you can copy the files to the appropriate paths on your system.
 If you would like to install directly to a specific path you can set INSTALL_DIR as described for ARNOLD_ROOT above to install to ${INSTALL_DIR}/bin etc. Alternatively setting INSTALL_ROOT instead will install to ${INSTALL_ROOT}/${CM_VERSION}/ai${ARNOLD_VERSION}

-On Windows, in cmake-gui, ARNOLD_ROOT and INSTALL_DIR can be set in the UI.

 #### Build (Linux and Mac OS X)